MPI-course-collaboration/MPI-course/Templates/Day_2/MessageAroundRing/PythonDemoList/demoNotes.md

 To avoid the issue alltogether one can use non-blocking `isend` and blocking `recv`.
 This is implemented in the script `ringsend_sol_list_isend.py`.
 This script runs `vleng = 10000000`, 10 million list entries, without issues.

 Such a solution offers little scope for overlaping communication and calculation.

+## Remarks
+The reported number of list elements hold for LUNARC's COSMOS system when using:

+* GCC/13.3.0
+* OpenMPI/5.0.3
+* Python/3.12.3
+* mpi4py/4.0.1